mmesh/docs/docs/platform/administration/account/index.md

 # Account Administration

-In these sections you will find detailed information on how to manage mmesh.
+In these sections you will find detailed information on how to manage the account section.

 ### :material-page-next: [Manage Account](account.md)